xaur/decred-proposals/Decred-Market-Makers.md

 **Offer:**

-2% spread (they also quote figures for 4%), no layering means no offers close to the current price (other proposals offer $5/10k within 1%).
+2% bid to ask spread (they also quote figures for 4%), which is equivalent to the 1% spread level (from current price) as the other proposals quote it.

 $30k each side